nrfconnect/sdk-nrfxlib/ble_controller/README.rst

 +--------------------------+--------+--------+--------+

 .. important::
+   For nRF5340, the libraries are:

-   * The libraries are for evaluation purposes only.
+   -  For evaluation purposes only.
-   * The libraries are not fully functional and not yet fully tested.
+   -  Not fully functional and not properly tested.
-   * The libraries are not optimized for performance.
+   -  Not optimized for performance.

 .. toctree::